Death of Stone Foltz: Hazing incident

 On March 4, 2021, Foltz and the other new members of the fraternity arrived at 8:30 P.M. to the off-campus house, known to members as the "Bando."
 They were dressed in formal attire, and told to use their ties as blindfolds before being led inside single-file.
 While being led to the basement, they were pushed and yelled at while being disoriented by loud music.

 Once in the basement, their blindfolds were removed and they were introduced to their respective "Big," an older member who would serve as a mentor in the fraternity.
 As part of the ritual, new members were heavily pressured to drink a fifth (approximately 750 ml) of high-alcohol liquor.
 However, the new members were not told that finishing the bottle was required to continue the pledge process.
 Each "Little" was gifted a bottle of the "family drink," which in the case of Foltz, was Evan Williams whiskey.
 They then began drinking their bottles.
 According to an eyewitness, Foltz finished his bottle in only 18 minutes.

 The organizers of the event placed empty trash cans in the basement of the Bando in anticipation of the Littles throwing up.
 Witnesses reported that Foltz threw up and had trouble walking.
 His Big and two other members led him to a car and drove him to his apartment.
 They then left him alone on his couch after spending some time with him in the apartment.

 Half an hour later, at approximately 10:30 P.M, a roommate came home and called Foltz's girlfriend to help him look after the unconscious Foltz.
 Soon after, he stopped breathing, and his face turned blue.
 Foltz's girlfriend called 911 at 11:23 P.M, as the roommate performed CPR.
 Once paramedics arrived at 11:25 P.M, Foltz was taken to Wood County Hospital, then airlifted to Promedica Hospital in Toledo.
-His blood alcohol content was .394 g/dL.
+His blood alcohol content was .394%.
 Despite their best efforts, the doctors could not save him, and his body was prepared for organ donation.

 Foltz died on March 7, 2021.
 His heart, lungs, liver, kidneys, and other organs were able to be donated.